-Subsequent improvements to the Joe Creek channel by the City and the US Army Corps of Engineers between 1978 and 1981 largely solved the riverine flooding problems, and removed this stretch of Joe Creek from both FEMA's SFHA and the City's Regulatory Floodplain.
-The City also enlarged the storm sewer system within the basin, from 55th and Delaware to 38th and Sandusky, to solve chronic storm sewer backup problems at numerous locations during times of heavy rainfall.
-Nevertheless, there has been some continued localized flooding due to individual residential landscaping and drainage patterns in the generally level terrain.
+Improvements to the Joe Creek channel by the City and the US Army Corps of Engineers between 1978 and 1981 improved drainage along Joe Creek and its tributaries.
+The City also enlarged the storm sewer system within the Joe Creek drainage in the 1990s to solve chronic storm sewer backup problems at numerous locations in the basin.
+The expansion of I-44 in 2010-2012 increased drainage beneath the freeway and reduced backup flooding in the area.